 Another way to define MVP (minimum viable product) is as the smallest possible product that has three critical characteristics: people choose to use it or buy it; people can figure out how to use it; and we can deliver it when we need it with the resources available – also known as valuable, usable and feasible.

 Native apps are built specifically to a device platform like Apple’s iOS (coded in Objective C or Swift) or Google’s Android (coded in Java or Kotlin).
-Native mobile apps provide fast performance, a high degree of reliability and access to a devices’ various features.
+Native mobile apps provide fast performance, a high degree of reliability, and access to a devices’ various features.
 A native app has a unique codebase for each device platform that it targets.

-Plans are made up of tactics that define exactly what we’re going to do, when we’re going to execute them, and what will follow.
+Plans are made of tactics that define exactly what we’re going to do, when we’re going to execute them, and what will follow.
 A plan focuses on deploying the appropriate capabilities, processes, tools, and resources at the right time.
 Essentially, in following this plan and taking these steps, success will be attained moving forward.

-Product Strategy defines the value you will create in a succinct and tangible way; where to focus, why, and what it will take to achieve that value.
+Product strategy defines the value you will create in a succinct and tangible way; where to focus, why, and what it will take to achieve that value.
 This empowers your team to focus on the right things and determine how to facilitate the delivery of a great product or service.

 Having a strategic foundation provides clarity.
 It promotes a shared understanding that organizations, business units, and teams must have in place to pursue, and ultimately achieve their goal.
-Depending on your business goals your strategy may be focused on a single product or it could guide a suite of products that become a cross-connected platform.
+Depending on your business goals your product strategy may be focused on a single product or it could guide a suite of products that become a cross-connected platform.